Skip to main content

 Table of Contents

-Connect Azure Repos Using a Personal Access Token
+Connect Azure Repos to LinearB using a Personal Access Token (PAT) to sync repositories and Git activity.

 Steven Silverstone